GluuFederation/flex/admin-ui/docs/onboarding.md

 - **Husky pre-commit hook** runs automatically on `git commit`: Prettier + ESLint + deprecated-API check + `tsc` + markdownlint + knip.
 Fix, re-stage, commit again.
 Commits must also be signed and signed off, so use `git commit -S -s -m "<message>"`; see [conventions.md](./conventions.md#pre-commit-hook).
 - **`npm run check:all`** runs ESLint + markdownlint + `tsc` across the whole repo.
 Use it if you skipped the hook, but note it covers less than the hook does: no Prettier, no deprecated-API check and no knip.

-No CI lint or test step.
-The hook is the only enforcement point.
-See [build-deploy.md](./build-deploy.md#ci--jenkins).
+CI runs the test suite but not lint or type-check, so the hook is the only thing standing between a lint error and `main`.
+See [build-deploy.md](./build-deploy.md#ci).

 ## Next steps